 Does Wearing a Face Mask Really Help Protect Against Coronavirus and Other Illnesses?

+All afford different levels of protection.
 William Schaffner, M.D., an infectious-disease specialist at Vanderbilt University, told Live Science that some masks can offer the wearer an effective barrier against viral particles and other airborne pathogens—but not all masks are equal, and those that do a sound job are not terribly comfortable.
+Here are the pros and cons of each.

-Thin surgical masks don't offer much in the way of protection.
-These masks are made for health care professionals and are intended to keep the wearer from spreading pathogens during surgical procedures.
-(Some people also wear them if they’re sick and want to go out in public while minimizing the chances of infecting others.)
-But they’re not designed to filter small airborne particles.
-And because they fit only loosely around the nose and mouth, it’s possible for contaminants to enter through the sides.
+Thin surgical masks don't offer much in the way of protection for the wearer, because they're meant to keep the wearer from spreading pathogens to others through exhaled droplets.
+Originally, they were designed to prevent health care professionals from spreading germs to patients during surgical procedures.
+The masks are not designed to filter small airborne particles, and because they fit only loosely around the nose and mouth, it’s possible for contaminants to enter and exit through the sides.

 For a more effective barrier, N95 respirators or better are recommended.
 These masks are more substantial and can effectively filter viral particles.
 The “N95” refers to the fact that these types of masks have been proven to block at least 95 percent of particles as small as 0.3 microns in size.